| Title: | Quantitative Analysis of Mass Spectrometry Data |

 All peaks in a bin are near to the mean (method == "strict"

-or method == "relaxed"
+or method == "relaxed")

-(abs(mass-meanMass)/meanMass < tolerance
+(abs(mass-meanMass)/meanMass < tolerance) or the

-reference mass (method == "reference"
+reference mass (method == "reference";

-abs(mass-reference)/reference < tolerance
+abs(mass-reference)/reference < tolerance).

-: The bin doesn't contain two or more
+method == "strict": The bin doesn't contain two or more

 peaks of the same sample.

-: The new peak positions (mass value) are the
+method == "strict": The new peak positions (mass value) are the

-: The new peak positions for the highest peaks of each
+mean mass of a bin. method == "relaxed": The new peak positions for the highest peaks of each

 sample in a bin are generated by the mean mass of this peaks.
 The lower